Events

 -

-Central Falls at Home to Killeen Ellison 1/20/17
+Central Lady Cats Fall at Home to Copperas Cove 1/24/17

+The Central Lady Cat basketball team falls just short against Copperas Cove 59-51.....

 -